 The Width of the Bed Bridge

-The biggest complaint about mattress joiners is that the bed bridge isn’t sturdy enough, which means during the night, or during the strapping process, the bridge gets pulled down into the gap between the mattresses, which either creates an elevation in the middle or causes the mattresses to gap over time.
-We liked mattress joiners that featured wider bridges (the wider the better!) so that even with some moderate pulling they would remain in their proper place.
+The biggest complaint about mattress joiners is that the bed bridge isn’t sturdy enough, which can lead to it falling in between the mattresses during the night.
+This either creates an elevation in the middle or causes the mattresses to split apart over time.
+We chose mattress joiners that featured wider bridges (the wider the better!), so that even with some moderate pulling, they would remain in their proper place.

 Additional Ribbons and Loops

 Not every mattress joiner kit comes with the option to join the bed bridge to the strap, but we preferred ones that did.
-The inclusion of a loop on the ends of the bed bridge that the strap could be run through was a great additional way to secure the mattresses together and keep them together firmly.
+Usually, this comes in the form of a loop on the ends of the bed bridge.
+You can run the strap through the loop to create additional security and firmly keep the mattresses together.

 Tips for Choosing the Right Mattress Joiner

-- Strap or Strapless: Most mattress joiner kits include a long strap to secure the mattresses together.
-If you’re not an active sleeper, however, there are wedge-style bed bridges that can easily join two twin beds together and, when covered with a king-sized fitted sheet, can provide all the security you need to hold the beds together.
-And, as always, straps can be purchased separately should you need additional support later on.
+- Strap or Strapless: If you’re not an active sleeper, there there are wedge-style bed bridges that can easily join two twin beds together.
+When covered with a king-sized fitted sheet, they can provide all the security you need to keep the mattresses connected.
+And, as always, straps can be purchased separately, should you need additional support later on.

-- The Perimeter of the Two Beds: The worst feeling in the world is getting a product you think will work for your needs, getting to the final step in the installation process, and realizing it doesn’t work for your needs.
+- The Perimeter of the Two Beds: The worst feeling in the world is getting a product you think will accommodate your needs, getting to the final step in the installation process, and realizing it doesn’t work for your individual situation.
 Before selecting a mattress joiner kit (with a strap), measure the perimeter of the two beds you’re looking to join together and compare it to the length of the included strap.
 A little preparation early can save you a big headache later on!